Enkryp/iitk-coin/README.md

 --------------------------------------------------------------------
 ## [UPD:Task 5]:

-[UPD: OTP added to signup]
+###[UPD: OTP added to signup]

 JSON req on /signup now requires OTP entry, put OTP = "NULL" if u want to generate new one.

 OTP expire in 5 mins.

 You get only 2 tries per OTP (to prevent bruteforce attack), failing both tries you need to generate a new one.

+OTPs are 4 digits, may start with 0(s).

 ## Tables added to a.db :